 Install from Package

-For the time being, TDengine only supports installation on Linux systems using
+For the time being, TDengine server only supports installation on Linux systems using

 systemd as the service manager.
 To check if your system has systemd, use the which command.